This is a sponsored conversation written by me on behalf of Pilot Corporation of America (Pilot Pen). The opinions and text are all mine.

-The problem with a planner is that you fill it up with a whole bunch of things that you think you might want to do that day.
+I will be very honest with you.
+I hated planners.
+They feel pointless to me, because I use a tool called Trello to manage my business.
+After I created my Profit Planner, I see that there is a place for a paper planner, if you know how to use it properly.
+You see, the problem with a planner is that you fill it up with a whole bunch of things that you think you might want to do that day.
 Let's be real.
 We have the best intentions, but we don't always execute.
 We look at our planner as a way and a place to house all of our ideas and all of the things that we want to get done, but we never prioritize them in a way that highlights what needs to get done.
-I recently partnered with Erin Condren on her new LifePlanner.
-I got this gorgeous planner a couple of days ago and while I'm not really a physical planner kinda girl (I hate carrying around a bunch of stuff) this planner is the perfect addition.
-The planner allows you to break things down in a way that I found is more successful.

 First you need to have a priority section.
 This section consists of the action items that will get you to your goal.
 What is your goal for that specific day?
 Is it a revenue goal?
 An action goal?
 Deadlines?
-My goal for the day won't be complete this landing page.
+My goal for the day won't be based on a task.
 Because that's a given.
-Instead my goal would be something like set up my revenue stream for next month.
-This way I'm specific about not only what I want to get done but what getting it done will mean for my business.
+Instead my goal would be on something that I would like to accomplish – that requires me to check off items on my to-do list.
+For example: My goal would be to make $500 today.
+My priorities and non-negotiables would include posting on social media 3 times and following up with all the people who emailed me in the last 2 weeks.
+This way I'm specific about not only what I want to get done, but what getting it done will mean for my business.
 This took a long time to learn, but by having something to look forward to and building the excitement within myself, it keeps me going and it keeps me focused.

 After I list all my priorities, I then go back and think about the other things that I would like to accomplish that day after my priorities are completed.
 From there I separate my to-do list into two sections, the things that are going to help me build influence and the things that are going to help me build income.
 If an activity is not allowing me to produce or increase these two areas, it becomes a low-priority and goes to the bottom of my list.
 So in this scenario, if I know that I make more money by promoting on Instagram than writing a blog post, I rather put off writing a blog post, and focus on spending time creating graphics for Instagram.